spring-petclinic/spring-framework-petclinic/readme.md

 ```
 File -> Import -> Maven -> Existing Maven project
 ```
-Then either build on the command line `./mvnw install` or using the Eclipse launcher (right click on project and `Run As -> Maven install`) to generate the CSS.
+Then either build on the command line `./mvnw generate-resources` or using the Eclipse launcher (right click on project and `Run As -> Maven install`) to generate the CSS.
 Configure a Jetty or a Tomcat web container then deploy the `spring-petclinic.war` file.

-3) Or inside IntelliJ IDEA
+3) Inside IntelliJ IDEA

-On the main menu, select `File | Open`.
-Select the Petclinic [pom.xml](pom.xml).
-Click on the `Open as Project` button.
+In the main menu, select `File > Open` and select the Petclinic [pom.xml](pom.xml).
+Click on the `Open` button.

-Then either build on the command line `./mvnw install` or right click on the `spring-petclinic` project then `Maven -> Generates sources and Update Folders` to generate the CSS.
+CSS files are generated from the Maven build.
+You can either build them on the command line `./mvnw generate-resources` or right click on the `spring-petclinic` project then `Maven -> Generates sources and Update Folders`.

 Go to the `Run -> Edit Configuration` then configure a Tomcat or a Jetty web container.
 Deploy the `spring-petclinic.war` file.
 Run the application by clicking on the `Run` icon.